lzlw/HBONowHelper/README.md

 2. Unzip to directory of your choosing
 3. Open Chrome and click `More`
 4. Choose `More tools -> Extensions`
+5. Make sure `Developer mode` is checked
-5. Click `Load unpacked extension`
+6. Click `Load unpacked extension`
-6. Choose the directory where you unzipped the source
+7. Choose the directory where you unzipped the source
-7. Enjoy
+8. Enjoy

 ## Features